 Today, Mr. President, after five years of your presidency, I am convinced beyond all reasonable doubt that this is not the Liberia men and women of courage laid down their lives for 12 unbroken years in the opposition.
 The change we promised has been hijacked and thwarted by some of your cabinet officials.
 The hijackers and stowaways have conditioned you and placed you into a cage or an alternative universe that is far removed and bereft of the harsh economic reality and pain our people go through daily.
 They have made you to believe that you are delivering on your policy promises and our people are happy.
 They have also lured you in the fantasy and illusion that you are the best President Liberia have ever had.

 Mr. President, many Liberians, particularly Cdceans, saw your 2018 election as the “second coming” of “Jesus Christ” to rid Liberia of the unimaginable misery and state-sponsored corruption that has become a cancer on our nation’s progress.
-This is why many of our people, especially Cdceans, screamed “Hosanna” to the sky when you said in your inaugural address that the mandate you got from Liberians who elected you en masse is to stop corruption.
+Therefore, many of our people, especially Cdceans, screamed “Hosanna” to the sky when you said in your inaugural address that the mandate you got from Liberians who elected you en masse is to stop corruption.
 Contrary to this pledge, Mr. President, you are during very little to fight corruption.
 Today, the Liberia Institute of Statistics and Geo-Information Services is embroiled and knee-deep in the web of corruption and your Minister of Finance, Samuel D. Tweah, sits at the height of the corruption at LISGIS and many other areas of our government – including the 25 million that was intended to mob up excess liquidity of the Liberian dollars on the market.

 Whilst Minister Tweah and his patrons of state-looters action to eat our census funds has forestalled the smooth conduct of our housing and population census, yet Liberians and the International Community are left with little hope that your administration will take any action to prosecute Tweah and his likes other than the mere dismissal of Wilmot Smith like we saw in the case of Nathaniel McGill, Cllr.
-Syrenus Cephus and Bill Tweahway – whilst Samuel Tweah – the Corruption-In-Chief King Kong in our government still sits at the Ministry of Finance in spite of the MCC scorecard and many indices which pointed to fiscal policy failure under his watch.
+Syrenus Cephus and Bill Tweahway – whilst Samuel Tweah – the Corruption-In-Chief King Kong in our government still sits at the Ministry of Finance despite the MCC scorecard and many indices which pointed to fiscal policy failure under his watch.
 Today, Mr. President, we see Nathaniel McGill who has been designated by the US Treasury Department on multiple charges of corruption walk in the streets like a free man in our country and is even nursing political ambition to run in Margibi after stealing from the poor.